-A lotta work goes into cooking a stellar bird, like, say, our Miso and Herb Rubbed Applewood Smoked Heritage Turkey or our Simple Dry-Brined Turkey Breast with Sage.
-But we have a confession: We really have goo-goo eyes for Thanksgiving side dishes.
-These NOURISHing sides may be supporting players, but they'll steal the spotlight from Mr. Turkey.
+A lotta work goes into cooking a stellar bird (although our Simple Dry-Brined Turkey Breast with Sage is surprisingly simple).
+But we do ave a confession: We really have goo-goo eyes for Thanksgiving side dishes.
+These “Nourish”ing sides may be supporting players, but they'll steal the spotlight from Mr. Turkey.
 And that should make you feel just fine about helping yourself to seconds.

 This recipe turns humble turnips into wowza wowza.
 Caramelization creates a flavorful coating and tender insides, while the miso butter brings a lovely richness.